Topics and Resources for the New Amateur Radio Operator

 - Example 2: "Kilo Alpha Zero X-Ray Tango Tango"

 - The ARRL National Traffic System (NTS) has published an excellent document, "Sending Messages on Voice", that sets out precise procedures for use on that system.
 Many of this document's techniques can be applied generally.

 - Station identification

 - State your FCC callsign in English at the end of each communication.
-This is required without any ambiguity [Part 97.119(a)].
+This is required; the regulations are not ambiguous about this [Part 97.119(a)].